orelz890/Instafoodies_final_project/README.md

 ## 📋 System Overview

-The recipe-sharing application is a social media platform for users to share and discover new posts with or without recipes.
+The recipe-sharing application is a vibrant social hub where users weave a culinary tapestry, sharing and unearthing posts both with and without recipes.
+A canvas for creativity, it empowers users to craft and exchange gastronomic gems, fostering connections and friendships along the way.

-Users are able to create and share recipe posts, follow other users, search for recipes, have a weekly recipe plan or a cart list that they can export as a WhatsApp message for their convenience, and receive notifications.
+Beyond personal joy, it offers a realm of commerce where businesses can curate content, potentially monetizing their culinary expertise.
+With a feature-rich toolkit, users gather and cherish recipes, translating digital inspiration into tangible delights.
+In a world where notifications echo like culinary whispers, this platform cultivates a journey of flavors, from novice to connoisseur.

-The application also has a user-friendly interface that allows for easy navigation and interaction.
+It also has a user-friendly interface that allows for easy navigation and interaction.

 ---